 Below is an article published by the Khmer-Krom Federation:

 Stories from inside, however displays a different picture.
 Sadly, only those living in Kampuchea-Krom could fully appreciate desperate situation that they are subjected to.
 Unlike the rapid ethnic cleansing that their Diem government tried to implement against the Khmer-Krom people in the 1950s, they now face a different sort of elimination.
 One that is more deadly and silent than their previous tactics.
-Instead of killing the Khmer-Krom people physically, their lands, voices and identity has been systematically altered for the benefit of
+Instead of killing the Khmer-Krom people physically, their lands, voices and identity has been systematically altered for the benefit of Vietnam.

 Countless numbers of Khmer-Krom individuals have been beaten senseless for simply watching videos about the UN and possessing materials that promote their sense of identity and unity.
 Thousands of young Khmer-Krom men and women remain jobless because their fathers were involved in the Vietnam War.
 The few who are employed must adhere to strict conditions such as only taking Vietnamese wives in order to be accepted.